jdanekrh/amqv7-workshop/labs/10-configure-broker.md

 #### Addresses

 Lastly, the `<addresses/>` and `<address-settings/>` section of the configuration define more granular properties for sets of destinations defined as *addresses*.
-In AMQ7, an *address* is an abstraction of any physical destination (actually, it can be many destinations).
+In AMQ 7, an *address* is an abstraction of any physical destination (actually, it can be many destinations).
 An *address* has a name, 0 or more destinations, and a routing type, of which that can be:

 | Routing Type  | Description   |